What Is Ayurveda? A Gentle Introduction for Busy Mothers Seeking Balance

 How to do it:

-When to do it: Even 5 minutes before your shower makes a difference.
-If daily feels overwhelming, try 2-3 times per week.
+When to do it: Even five minutes before your shower makes a difference.
+If daily feels overwhelming, try 2-3 times a week.

-Why it helps: Self-massage calms your nervous system, improves circulation, and reminds you that self-care is important.
+Why it helps: Self-massage calms your nervous system, improves circulation, and reminds you that self-care is vital.

 Ayurvedic Support for Common Motherhood Challenges